adamchainz/seporaitis.github.com/_posts/2014-02-12-an-essay-for-aspiring-software-engineer.md

 less than ten out of hundred applicants.
-I couldn't believe it at first, but the process is fine tuned to filter out only the best: a short call to acquaint with a candidate, a longer technical call, if there are doubts - another one, finaly you're invited on-site for even more technical interviews, sometimes lasting throughout a day.
+I couldn't believe it at first, but the process is fine tuned to filter out only the best: a short call to acquaint with a candidate, a longer technical call, if there are doubts - another one, finally you're invited on-site for even more technical interviews, sometimes lasting throughout a day.

-On the other hand - universities are educating knowledge synthesizers and (ideally) - inovators.
+On the other hand - universities are educating knowledge synthesizers and (ideally) - innovators.
 Before applying to university, a person must understand that there is not enough demand for that many people with higher education.
 (There is this absurd belief in my country, arguably a soviet relict embedded in my parents generation and they